Meet the Team

 I’ve grown in self-confidence and self-acceptance since moving back to Cornwall, in a large part due to Quiet Connections and the connections I’ve made here.

-I love the vision of Quiet Connections to give quiet people a space to be themselves and make meaningful connections.
+I love the vision of Quiet Connections to give quiet people, like me, a space to be ourselves and make meaningful connections.
 I hope that as a Quiet Connector I can help to make Falmouth Meet Up a welcoming space for others.

 Leanna Cox